andrejewski/dn-paint/README.md

 ![DN Paint Screenshot](https://github.com/andrejewski/dn-paint/blob/master/screenshot.jpg?raw=true)

-A Chrome extension for making the art of cover and protrait pictures on Designer News faster.
+A Chrome extension for making the art of header and portrait pictures on Designer News faster.

 **This is not officially supported and is in active development.**